Python-Test-Engineer/PyTest-Full-Stack/reports/cmd.md

+## HTML Report

-For a self-contained report with css and images in one file:
+For a self-contained pytest-html report with css and images in one file:

---html=reports/report.html --self-contained-html
+`python -m pytest --html=reports/report.html --self-contained-html`